 German Pork Roast Recipe

-German Pork Roast aka Schweinebraten is the quintessential Sunday dinner option for Germany.
+German Pork Roast aka Schweinebraten is the quintessential Sunday dinner option for Germany and one of the most typical German foods you can get.
 Except that we eat it for lunch, not dinner.
 But you get my point.

 I grew up in Germany and I can still smell the mouthwatering smells coming out of the kitchen, us kids naturally gravitating towards there as the smells became more and more intense.
 Finally, my mom would call my dad to carve the roast and that meant it was almost time to eat.
 Hurridly, we’d set the table and grab a drink and wait patiently at the table for lunch to be served.
 Platters of sliced pork would appear on the table, bowls full of red cabbage and noodles or potato dumplings covered almost every available surface of the table.
 Gravy boats held the most flavorful gravy made from scratch, just waiting to be poured over, bathing the meat and noodles and cabbage.